ashwinvis/augieretal_jfm_2019_shallow_water/README.rst

 - figure 3: OK. we put the old figure.

-- figure 4 (Time- and space-averaged energy): not included in the .tex file and in the repository.
-Why ?
+- figure 4 (Time- and space-averaged energy): Now included in the .tex file and in the repository.
+Slightly bigger font needed, perhaps?

 - figure 5 (Compensated energy spectra versus $k/k_f$ for different wave speeds
   $c$.): not included in the .tex file and in the repository.
-Why ?
+Why ?  -- to be removed.

 - figure 6: Good in terms of content but we have to improve the quality!
-Text too small, lines too big, bad resolution on the screen.
+Text too small, lines too big, bad resolution on the screen. :todo:

-- figure 7: text slightly too small.
+- figure 7: text slightly too small. :todo:

 - figure 8: not included.
-Why ?
+Why ? :todo: with new scaling

 - figure 9: not included.
-Why ?
+Why ? :todo: with new scaling for structure functions

 - figure 10: nearly OK.
 It can be nicer (larger text, ylabel, ...).

-- figure 11: nearly OK but why is there an empty axis ?
+- figure 11: nearly OK but why is there an empty axis ? -- empty axis to be removed.

 - figure 12: not included.
-Why ?
+Why ? -- to be removed and maybe included in a follow up paper